What Is A Myers Cocktail Infusion?

 However, most Myers cocktails will at least include the following at a minimum:

-- Both magnesium and calcium assist with muscle and nerve function.
+- Magnesium & Calcium: Both magnesium and calcium assist with muscle and nerve function.
 Magnesium and calcium are often given together as magnesium can assist with the bioavailability of calcium.
 Without magnesium, the calcium you absorb will be much lower regardless of how much you take.

-- Vitamin C, which is an important antioxidant and can protect against cellular damage from free radical oxygen molecules.
+- Vitamin C: This is an important antioxidant and can protect against cellular damage from free radical oxygen molecules.

 These basic micronutrients are necessary for everyday health, so you never have to worry about over-absorbing them or not meeting the nutrients in a given Myers Cocktail Infusion.